 It’s been SO hot here this week… but I couldn’t resist turning on the oven and baking these darling little blueberry bourbon hand pies!
-They’re way easier than baking an entire pie and PERFECT for parties.
+They’re way easier than baking an entire pie (although my homemade blueberry pie is delicious if that’s your thing) and PERFECT for parties.
 Because everyone knows that handheld desserts go way faster than something that needs to be sliced.
 But if you do plan on serving these to a crowd, I definitely recommend making a double or triple batch!
 Because the recipe only yields 8 pies… and I’ve seem some guests eat 2 or even 3 in one sitting.
 Oh, and if you want to be extra, serve them with ice cream 😉

 Tips and Tricks for Recipe Success:

 - You can use any brand of bourbon you want.
 We use bulleit because it’s what we usually have on our bar cart.

 - Because it needs to chill, you should make the crust first!
 And be sure to plan ahead time wise.
 The good news is this crust can be made up to 3 days ahead of time and stored in the fridge until needed.